okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-azure-ad/index.md

 ---
-title: Migrate users from Azure Active Directory to Universal Directory
+title: Migrate users from Azure Active Directory
 ---

-# Directory coexistence tutorial 1: Migrate users from Azure Active Directory to Universal Directory
+# Migrate users from Azure Active Directory

 Suppose you already handle authentication through cloud-based Identity Provider (IdP) such as Azure Active Directory (AD) but want to replace it with Okta.
 You can install an on-premises Okta AD Agent to mirror those users to Universal Directory and then redirect your applications to Okta for authentication.
 In this scenario, Universal Directory serves as a single source of truth for user data and lets administrators centrally manage policies and profiles.
 You can assign them to any application registered with your Okta Organization.